'Everyone Belongs' – UC Diversity Week 2015

 "This is the best initiative I have been part of since joining UC in 2000 as a staff member."

 From 16 - 21 March, 2015 UC held its first ever Diversity Week.
 This inaugural event was a huge success, with over 2,000 staff and students attending 22 events focused on the theme of ‘everyone belongs’.
-Highlights of the week included an installation of photographs and quotes from our community members drawn from the popular UC Humans page, as well as a student art exhibition.

 Events covered a wide-range of diversity themes including gender, sexuality, disability, religion, biculturalism, world culture and research.
 UCSA clubs contributed to a number of high-impact events including a world market with international food and cultural performances, a poetry slam and an open-mic forum.